zsparal/api-documentation/source/guides/webhooks.rst

 Example
 -------
-To get started with webhooks, please refer to the documentation of the `Mollie API client <https://www.mollie.com/en/modules>`_ you are using.

 The most important task your webhook script has to complete is to process orders whenever the status of a payment turns out to be ``paid``.
 Therefore, please note the exact working of this process really depends on your product, your business and your website.
+So we're not able to show a general example here.

+To get started with webhooks, please refer to the documentation of the `Mollie API client <https://www.mollie.com/en/modules>`_ you are using.